London Metal Exchange shareholders vote on takeover

+Feb 27 The following are the top stories on the New York Times business pages.
+Reuters has not verified these stories and does not vouch for their accuracy.

-LONDON London Metal Exchange (LME) shareholders decide on Wednesday whether to accept a $2.2 billion (1.4 billion pounds) offer by the Hong Kong stock exchange for the 135-year-old institution, the world's largest marketplace for materials such as copper, aluminium and zinc.
+LONDON, July 25 London Metal Exchange (LME) shareholders decide on Wednesday whether to accept a $2.2 billion offer by the Hong Kong stock exchange for the 135-year-old institution, the world's largest marketplace for materials such as copper, aluminium and zinc.

 A survey published by Reuters on Monday with responses from 38 of the banks, funds and industrial users entitled to vote -- more than half of the total -- showed that most of those who had reached a decision would vote yes to a sale of the exchange at an extraordinary general meeting.